lvclark/tagdigger/README.md

 Although the main TagDigger program works with libraries from any enzyme combination, the barcode splitter currently only supports PstI-MspI and NsiI-MspI.
 Available adapter sequences include those from [Poland *et al.* (2012)](http://dx.doi.org/10.1371/journal.pone.0032253) and those used in the [Sacks lab](http://openwetware.org/wiki/Sacks:RAD-seq), designed by Megan Hall.

 The output FASTQ files are uncompressed, with barcodes, adapter sequence, and potentially chimeric sequence clipped out.
-The second comment line for each read has the barcode appended to it.
+The comment line for each read has the barcode appended to it.